DaylenMcCarron/DaylenMcCarron/README.md

 - 👋 Hi, I’m @DaylenMcCarron
-- 👀 I’m interested in Web Development currently but have the aspirations to be a cloud architect
+- 👀 I’m interested in Web Development and Game Development
-- 🌱 I’m currently learning JavaScript & Css
-- 💞️ I’m looking to collaborate on ...
+- 🌱 Technologies I know: MERN Stack, Unity3D, Blender, Linux.
-- 📫 How to reach me ...
+- 📫 daylenricardomccarron@gmail.com

 <!---
 DaylenMcCarron/DaylenMcCarron is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.